-Use: To: CTRL+SPACE Launch command name completion or argument insertion.
+Launch command name completion or argument insertion.
 The position of the pointer determines which operation the shortcut launches.
 Press ESCAPE to abort the operation.
-See "Use Command and Variable Name Completion" on page 405 and "To enter arguments:" on page 403 for more complete explanations of this shortcut.
-CTRL+SHIFT+SPAC Display the list of arguments the command requires.
-This shortcut functions only when you use it between the opening and closing parentheses of the argument list.
-The current argument (the one at the E current insertion point in the Code area) appears in bold.
-You can move the insertion point forward or backward by pressing the right and left arrows respectively; the current argument changes to reflect the move from one argument to another.
+See "Use Command and Variable CTRL+SPACE of this shortcut.

+Name Completion" on page 405 and "To enter arguments:" on page 403 for more complete explanations between the opening and closing parentheses of the argument list.
+The current argument (the one at the backward by pressing the right and left arrows respectively; the current argument changes to reflect the move from one argument to another.